 What Life Insurance Companies Want To Know If You Have SPMS

-Because secondary-progressive multiple sclerosis is a more severe type of MS, the life insurance underwriters will need to obtain more in-depth information regarding an applicant’s overall health condition.
-Therefore, there will typically be questions asked that go beyond those that are on the basic life insurance application for coverage.
-This is because even though an individual’s symptoms may subside with SPMS, this will typically occur less frequently than with someone who has RRMS types of multiple sclerosis.
+Because secondary-progressive multiple sclerosis is a more severe type of MS, the life insurance underwriters will want to obtain more in-depth information regarding an applicant’s overall health condition.
+Therefore, there will typically be questions asked that go beyond those that might appear on the basic insurance application for coverage.
+This is because even though an individual’s symptoms may subside with SPMS, this will typically occur less frequently than with someone who has RRMS types of multiple sclerosis

-In addition to answering these questions, it is likely that the life insurance underwriters will want to review your medical records.
-Therefore, they will typically request this information from your primary care medical provider and / or from any specialist that you visit for your SPMS condition.
-This will allow the underwriters to obtain a clearer picture of your overall health.
+In addition to answering these questions, it is likely that life insurance underwriters might want to look over your medical reports.
+Therefore, they will typically request this information from your main care medical provider and/or from any professional that you visit for your SPMS condition.
+This will allow the underwriters to gain a clearer view of your overall well-being.

 How Much Will Life Insurance Cost for Those with SPMS

 Because of the major advancements in medical technology today, those who have secondary-progressive MS have been better able to control their health condition – and, because of this, the prospects for getting life insurance have become more positive.
-SPMS is, however, still considered to be a serious health issue.
+SPMS is, however, still deemed to be a pressing health issue.
 Due to that, the potential for obtaining a life insurance policy at a Standard rate may be possible.
 Yet, it is more likely that coverage would be accepted at a substandard policy class.
-This means that your coverage will be priced at above that of someone who is considered to be an average policyholder.
+This means that your coverage will be priced at above that of an individual who is viewed to be an average policyholder.